 Traditionally, the local Ngunnawal people shared knowledge and responsibility for Caring for Country.
 Today, this cultural knowledge continues to be passed down to younger generations and has a role to play in the management of ACT reserves.
 Aboriginal community organisations and the Murumbung Rangers in the ACT Parks and Conservation Service run cultural activities to educate the wider community about the cultural landscape, heritage values and land conservation practices.

-The reserve also includes the remnants of a nineteenth century hut that belonged to Roderick McDonald, whose family settled in the area in the mid nineteenth century, creating the 'Ashton' property.
-Other families associated with the land are the Shumacks, Chris Bell and Donald Tully, who ran sheep on their 500 hectare 'Hillview' property.
+The reserve includes the remnants of a nineteenth century hut that belonged to Roderick McDonald, whose family settled in the area in the mid nineteenth century, creating the 'Ashton' property.
+Other families associated with the land are the Shumacks, and Chris Bell and Donald Tully, who ran sheep on their 500 hectare 'Hillview' property.
 Orchards were once found in the area and included plum, pear, apple and walnut trees.